JasonSWFu/MetricGAN/README.md

 ### Citation

-If you find the code and datasets useful in your research, please cite:
+If you find the code useful in your research, please cite:

     @inproceedings{fu2019metricGAN,
       title     = {MetricGAN: Generative Adversarial Networks based Black-box Metric Scores Optimization for Speech Enhancement},